GeekGuin/GitUsage/git_branch/README.md

 # git branch

-- `git branch`: Lists all Git project's branches.
+- `git branch`: Lists all Git project branches.

 - `git branch new_branch`: This creates a new branch named `new_branch`.